The Rehearsed Answer

 How are you doing?
 Good.
 Busy but good.

-Checking is the part I was skipping.
-Not checking with the other person.
-Checking with myself.
-Because if I actually paused before answering "how's the business going" I might have said something like "I think it's going well but I'm not sure I believe in it yet" or "the numbers are fine but I dread Monday mornings and I don't know what to do with that."
+I was skipping checking, because if I actually paused before answering "how's the business going" I might have said something like "I think it's going well but I'm not sure I believe in it yet" or "the numbers are fine but I dread Monday mornings and I don't know what to do with that."
 Those answers are harder to say out loud.
 They open doors you then have to walk through.

 The rehearsed answer keeps those doors shut.
 That's its job.
 Not to deceive other people but to keep you from hearing yourself say the thing you're not ready to deal with.